zstumgoren/gentle-intro-to-sql/docs/part2/select-calculations.rst

 |one_plus_two|

 Simple, though not very useful.
-Things get more interesting when you start peforming calculations on data.
+Things get more interesting when you start performing calculations on data.

 Say that we wanted to know the average contribution amount for the entire data set.